tusharsadhwani/blog/src/pages/post/builtins.md

 The _actual_ source code of these two modules is actually inside the `importlib.machinery` module.
 These `_frozen` aliases are frozen versions of the source code of these loaders.
 To create a frozen module, the Python code is compiled to a code object, marshalled into a file, and then added to the Python executable.

+> If you have no idea what that meant, don't worry, we will cover this in detail later.

 Python freezes these two modules because they implement the core of the import system and, thus, cannot be imported like other Python files when the interpreter boots up.
 Essentially, they are needed to exist to _bootstrap the import system_.

 Funnily enough, there's another well-defined frozen module in Python: it's `__hello__`: